People

 Kyeongseo Choi

 I am a second year physics major at Stony Brook University.
-My current research focuses on the engineering of L-asparaginase.
+My research focused on the engineering of L-asparaginase.
 The enzyme is a critical component in medication of treating acute lymphoblastic leukemia.
-I am the webmaster for this website.